tooth2/VehicleModel/README.md

 # VehicleModel
- Code and associated files for VehicleModel using Calculus, matrix manipulation to keep track on vehicle

 This repository contains code and associated files for Vehicle modeling using basic calculus, matrix manipulation and Python libraries.
 This repository consists of a number of tutorial notebooks for various coding exercises, labs and mini-project files.

 ## Table Of Contents

 ### Tutorials
 * [KeepTrack_lab1](/KeepTrack_lab1)
     * Plotting Position vs Time: plots a position vs time graph of the data
     * Approaching Instantaneous Speed
     * Speed from Position Data: differentiates (taking the derivative of) displacement data.
     * Implement an Accelerometer
     * Understanding the Derivative: Position, velocity, and acceleration are all useful quantities when describing a vehicle's motion and these quantities are related through the derivative.

 * [KeepTrack_lab2](/KeepTrack_lab2)
     * Plotting Elevator Acceleration: direct access to the phone's IMU data, including data from the accelerometers, rate gyros, and magnetometer and plots acceration while taking an elevator
     * Approximating the Integral : plots Area Under a Curve where horizontal axis is in units of seconds and the vertical axis is in units of meters / second.
     * Integrating Accelerometer Data : uses the integral to go from acceleration data to position data and accumulates change by calculating the area of lots of little rectangles and summing them up
     * Integrating Rate Gyro Data
     * Accumulating Errors: visualizes accumulating errors has a bigger impact on integrated data when we give that data time to accumulate.

 * [KeepTrack_lab3](/KeepTrack_lab0): plots keeping track of a vehicle's x and y coordinates as it moves in any direction

 ### Mini-Projec: Trajectory_lab
-[Trajectory_lab](/Trajectories_lab/Reconstructing Trajectories.ipynb) is a notebook and collection of Python files.
+[Trajectory_lab](/Trajectories_lab/Reconstructing%20Trajectories.ipynb) is a notebook and collection of Python files.
 This project about with reading sensor data from a self-driving car and determining the car's trajectory and path over time using calculus.
 The raw sensor data looks like this:
 * timestamp - Timestamps are all measured in seconds.
 The time between successive timestamps (Δt) will always be the same within a trajectory's data set (but not between data sets).
 * displacement - Displacement data from the odometer is in meters and gives the total distance traveled up to this point.
 * yaw_rate - Yaw rate is measured in radians per second with the convention that positive yaw corresponds to counter-clockwise rotation.